 Columbia’s primary color palette consists of white and bright blue, but shades can vary depending on the visual context.
 The trademark holder also permits the use of other monochromatic combinations, especially the classic black-and-white variant.

 The updated logo’s font has not changed.
 It still resembles Matthew Carter’s ITC Galliard Roman.
-However, the logo’s designers have modified the original typography, giving it individuality.
+However, the logo’s designers have modified the original typography, giving it its own identity.

 FAQ